-NOTE: Please ensure you read all of the information provided before completing your application.
+NOTE: Please read all of the information provided before completing your application.

 To provide funds on a District-wide basis to organizations requesting financial assistance to offer recreation programs, special events or projects, which would benefit specific communities or the District as a whole; either youth specific (11-18 years) or to other populations.